 You’ll Enjoy Higher Career Satisfaction

 Because aesthetic medicine represents the intersection of art and science, it can breathe new life into your work and result in higher career satisfaction.
-A career that lets you apply principles from both the hard and soft sciences can lend greater depth and dimension to your practice and boost your professional fulfillment.
+A cosmetic nursing career that lets you apply principles from both the hard and soft sciences can lend greater depth and dimension to your practice and boost your professional fulfillment.

 You’ll Have More Job Options